jimcarson/datascience/README.md

 Assignment 3: Map/Reduce examples.
 Uses python.

 Assignment 4: Optional Large-scale processing in The Cloud.
 Uses Pig/Map Reduce.
 You can run problems 1, 2a/b, and 3a/b on a local machine.  p4 needs to be run on a cluster.
+The problem took approximately 20 minutes to run on an 18 XLarge2 Elastic MapReduce cluster, or US$12.
+Given that AWS bills by the hour, I would consider using fewer instances or the XLarge tier to optimize expenses.

 Assignment 5: Machine learning with R using a real data set.
 This was a cool assignment because it had a degree of real-life (e.g., bad data)